Need a quick, crave-worthy salad that’s heavy on flavor and light on effort? Say hello to this sun-dried tomato cannellini bean salad!

 Ingredients

-- Kalamata olives: Look for pitted and sliced, if available, or you can slice them yourself.
+- Kalamata olives: Pitted and sliced if available, but you can always slice your own if needed.

-- Fresh parsley: I like to use Italian flat-leaf, but curly is fine, too.
+- Fresh parsley: I like to use Italian flat-leaf, but curly parsley also works.

 Instructions